SIT30622

 Funding

-State funding availability in NSW, Regional VIC, QLD and WA
+State funding available in NSW, QLD and WA

 This qualification comprises 15 units of competency, including 6 core units and 9 elective units, selected to align with workplace requirements and industry standards for individuals who have roles within the hospitality sector.